-So, Now that we have laid the ground work, lets get into the really important stuff and lets unpack each of these possible mechanisms so you can determine if you need to talk to your doctor about changing medications.
+So, now that we have laid the ground work, let’s get into the really important stuff and lets unpack each of these possible mechanisms so you can determine if you need to talk to your doctor about changing medications.

-The same thing I am going to teach you, is what I teach and train other doctors.
 How you answer these questions ultimately determines, if you need thyroid hormones, or which kind is the best for you. (not everybody needs thyroid hormones) but this is another video.